19hours/sg-statutes/Acts/Hazardous Waste (Control of Export, Import and Transit) Act.md

 (a) make a statement that is false or misleading in a material particular; or

-(b) give to the Director or an authorised officer a document containing information that is false or misleading in a material particular without —
+(b) give to the Director-General or an authorised officer a document containing information that is false or misleading in a material particular without —

-(i) indicating to the Director or the authorised officer that the document is false or misleading and the respect in which the document is false or misleading; and
+(i) indicating to the Director-General or the authorised officer that the document is false or misleading and the respect in which the document is false or misleading; and

+[Act 6 of 2020 wef 01/04/2020]

-(ii) providing correct information to the Director or the authorised officer if the person has, or can reasonably obtain, the correct information.
+(ii) providing correct information to the Director-General or the authorised officer if the person has, or can reasonably obtain, the correct information.

+[Act 6 of 2020 wef 01/04/2020]

 (2) No person shall, otherwise than in or in relation to an application or a notice under this Act, knowingly or recklessly —

-(a) make to the Director or an authorised officer doing duty in relation to this Act a statement that is false or misleading in a material particular; or
+(a) make to the Director-General or an authorised officer doing duty in relation to this Act a statement that is false or misleading in a material particular; or

+[Act 6 of 2020 wef 01/04/2020]

-(b) give to the Director or an authorised officer doing duty in relation to this Act a document containing information that is false or misleading in a material particular without —
+(b) give to the Director-General or an authorised officer doing duty in relation to this Act a document containing information that is false or misleading in a material particular without —

-(i) indicating to the Director or the authorised officer that the document is false or misleading and the respect in which the document is false or misleading; and
+(i) indicating to the Director-General or the authorised officer that the document is false or misleading and the respect in which the document is false or misleading; and

+[Act 6 of 2020 wef 01/04/2020]

-(ii) providing correct information to the Director or the authorised officer if the person is in possession of, or can reasonably obtain, the correct information.
+(ii) providing correct information to the Director-General or the authorised officer if the person is in possession of, or can reasonably obtain, the correct information.

+[Act 6 of 2020 wef 01/04/2020]

 (3) Any person who contravenes this section shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 12 months or to both.

 ### Part does not limit power to impose permit conditions

 38\.
-This Part is not to be taken to limit the power of the Director to impose permit conditions on a Basel permit or special permit.
+This Part is not to be taken to limit the power of the Director-General to impose permit conditions on a Basel permit or special permit.

+[Act 6 of 2020 wef 01/04/2020]

 ## PART VI